boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 ![Card view](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/configured-widget.png)

-> **NOTE:**  The measure formatting option is not provided in the Target Value’s settings menu and the measure formatting applied for the actual value will also be applied to the target value.
+> **NOTE:**  The measure formatting option is not provided in the Target Value’s settings menu, and the measure formatting applied for the actual value will also be applied to the target value.

 ### Series value